ChrstphrHll/npc_gen/students/Malchor Tenyajn.md

 # Malchor Tenyajn
 ---
 ### Description
-- Genasi Rouge from Kordinia
+- Genasi Rouge from Aldercrown Empire
 - 1st year Exploration student in Fiesn
-- long wavy grey hair that's plain, Amber eyes, and water skin
+- short curly brunette hair that's plain, Amber eyes, and water skin
 - Is Affable and Regimental, and has Humanity as their ideal

 ### Organizations